Hendrix-CS/creativity-TEC/projects/remix.md

   use or influence of the other creative works needs to be pointed out in order to see it.

-- On the other hand, your use needs to be __transformative__.
-That is, you must make something recognizably new.
-You are not just changing something about the existing creative works, but using them to make something new.
+- On the other hand, your use needs to be **transformative**.
+That is, you must make something recognizably new; you are not just changing something about the existing creative works, but using them to make something new.
 For example, putting two poems one after the other, or changing a single word of a poem would not normally be